Meow Wolf

 Meow Wolf is an American arts and entertainment company that creates large-scale interactive and immersive art installations.
 Founded in 2008, its flagship attraction, House of Eternal Return in Santa Fe, New Mexico, is a 20000 sqft facility, which includes a concert venue in addition to the main immersive art installation.
 In 2021 their second installation, Omega Mart, opened in Area15 in Las Vegas.
 A third location in Denver, Convergence Station, opened to the public on September 17, 2021.
 A fourth location, The Real Unreal, opened in the Grapevine Mills Mall in the Dallas-Fort Worth Metroplex on July 14, 2023.
 The fifth location, Radio Tave, opened in the Fifth Ward of Houston, Texas, on October 31, 2024.
 Meow Wolf's sixth location is planned to open in Los Angeles, California in 2026.
-Meow Wolf’s interim CEO is Rebecca Campbell, appointed May 1, 2025; she succeeded Jose Tolosa (CEO 2022–2025).

-In 2022, Meow Wolf announced the formation of the Meow Wolf Foundation, which will focus on giving to the communities of new and existing Meow Wolf locations.
-Julie Heinrich was named as the foundation's executive director.

 History

-Originating in Santa Fe, New Mexico, Meow Wolf was formed in February 2008 as an artist collective by Sean Di Ianni, Matt King, Corvas Brinkerhoff, Emily Montoya, Caity Kennedy, Benji Geary, and Vince Kadlubek, "a community of punk, quirky, artistic pals" hoping to supply Santa Fe with an alternative art and music venue.
+Originating in Santa Fe, New Mexico, Meow Wolf was formed informally in February 2008 as an artist collective partnership by Quinn Tincher, Matt King, Matt Smith, Megan Burns and Vince Kadlubek.
+The partnership anarchically formed and reformed as it installed larger projects through time.
+Some partners tried to exclude others by claiming to exclusively own the art collective partnership via LLCs formed subsequent to the breakout Due Return project.
+In October 2014, Sean Di Ianni became a member of VCSME Art City LLC, as Meow Wolf joined the Creative Startups business accelerator competition that taught LLC members to form a corporation to dispossess the anarchic partnership of its intellectual property.
+The other members of that new 2014 LLC were members of the older MW LLC from September 2011: Matt King, Corvas Brinkerhoff, Emily Montoya, Caity Kennedy, and Vince Kadlubek, "a community of punk, quirky, artistic pals" hoping to take exclusive ownership of the 25-or-so-partner anarchic partnership supplying Santa Fe and other locales with alternative art and music venues.
 Having documented much of its own early visual history, Meow Wolf produced a documentary film about its own genesis, entitled Meow Wolf: Origin Story, which was released in 2018.
 By 2019, the collective held the works of 200 different artists and employed more than 150 people.
 By 2024, Meow Wolf employed 1,000 people across the country.
 It has received widespread praise for its impact on the New Mexico and national art scene.
 The name was chosen by randomly drawing two words from a hat at the first meeting of the collective (everyone present put two scraps of paper with a word on each one in).